ABaker2244/ABaker2244/README.md

 Located in Pennsylvania, USA

 - 💻 Mastering both client-side and server-side web development with a steadfast ethical approach.
-Proficient in Adobe Photoshop and Illustrator for innovative solutions.

-- 🛠️ Currently interning at Air Products, collaborating with their esteemed plant computing team to gain hands-on experience in software development, while my role as Assistant Manager at the Adamstown Pool Snack Bar has fortified my project management prowess, equipping me with a holistic skill set poised for success in the realm of full-stack development
+- 🛠️ Currently interning at Air Products, collaborating with their esteemed plant computing team to gain hands-on experience in software development.

 - 🤝 Actively shaping campus tech culture as the President of Kutztown Technology Association.
 A member of the first Java User Group at a U.S. university.

 Excited to explore internship opportunities, I'm ready to bring my multifaceted skills to a dynamic team.
 Let's connect and explore possibilities together!